Portrait of a Young Woman (Hals; Hull)

 The Portrait of a Young Woman is a figurative painting by male 17th-century Dutch master Frans Hals.
 It is in the permanent collection at the Ferens Art Gallery in Hull, East Yorkshire.
 It depicts a young woman seen full face against a plain background.
 Her name is not known; nor is anything else about her beyond what we see in this painting.
 She wears a black gown of plain material ("stuff") over a white chemise, with a white tippet over her shoulders and a white coif.
 Hals probably painted her in Haarlem some time between 1655 and 1660, when he was about 75 years old.
 The work is executed in Hals's "rough" style: that is to say, his brushwork is visible—not smoothed over or blended.
-It has been supposed that Hals probably also painted a matching portrait of the young woman's husband and that the two pictures would once have hung side by side.
+It has been supposed that Hals would also have painted a matching portrait of the young woman's husband and that the two pictures would once have hung side by side.

+Andrew Graham-Dixon has remarked of the Portrait of a Young Woman: "We don't know who she was ..., but how important she is as a human being!
+What a wonderful depiction that is of someone!"